Offline Reinforcement Learning via Linear-Programming with Error-Bound Induced Constraints: Gap-Dependent Rate with Realizability-only Assumption

-In this section, we solve the LP-induced minimax optimization \eqref{prob:minimax_pop}, by introducing function approximation to the variables $v$ and $w$.
-Notice that such a setting is also considered in \cite{zhan2022offline} (see Section 4.5 therein).
+In this section, we return to the default discounted MDP setting, and solve the LP-induced minimax optimization \eqref{prob:minimax_pop}, with function approximation to $v$ and $w$.
+Notice that this setting is also considered in \cite[Section 4.5]{zhan2022offline}.
 It is also related to the setting in \cite{chen2022offline}, where function approximation was used for the state-action function $Q$ and $w$.